5 Tips to Help You Get Your Pool Ready

 - Are the ground fault interrupters functioning properly?

-- CPR—Do you know CPR, or is it time to take a class?
+- CPR—Do you know CPR.
+If not, then now is the time to learn.

 Above all, remember that pools should be a source of fun and relaxation, and they can be if get an early start and then follow the basics of pool care.